section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 This is a crucial website maintenance task.
 You should get rid of themes and plugins that are not in use.
 The plugins and themes take space in the server causing unnecessary strain.
-This involves deleting all the installed themes and deactivated plugins.
+This involves deleting installed themes that are not in use and deleting deactivated plugins.

 ### Use well-optimized themes